-Shareholder proposals that are intended to be presented at our 2024 annual meeting and included in our proxy materials for such meeting must comply with the procedural and other requirements set forth in Rule 14a-8 of the Exchange Act.
-To be eligible for inclusion in our proxy materials, shareholder proposals must be received by our Secretary at our principal executive offices no later than December 5, 2023, which is 120 calendar days prior to the first anniversary of the date this Proxy Statement was released to shareholders in connection with the Annual Meeting.
-If we change the date of the 2024 annual meeting by more than 30 days from the date of the Annual Meeting, your written proposal must be received by our Secretary at our principal executive offices a reasonable time before we begin to print and mail our proxy materials for our 2024 annual meeting.
+Shareholder proposals that are intended to be presented at our 2025 annual meeting and included in our proxy materials for such a meeting must comply with the procedural and other requirements set forth in Rule 14a-8 of the Exchange Act.
+To be eligible for inclusion in our proxy materials, shareholder proposals must be received by our Secretary at our principal executive offices no later than December 2, 2024, which is 120 calendar days prior to the first anniversary of the date this Proxy Statement was released to shareholders in connection with the Annual Meeting.
+If we change the date of the 2025 annual meeting by more than 30 days from the date of the Annual Meeting, your written proposal must be received by our Secretary at our principal executive offices a reasonable time before we begin to print and mail our proxy materials for our 2025 annual meeting.

-In February 2023, the Board adopted proxy access, which permits a shareholder (or group of no more than 20 shareholders) who has owned 3% or more of the Company's outstanding stock continuously for a minimum of three years to nominate up to the greater of two directors or 20% of the number of directors currently serving on the Board and to cause the Company to include those nominee(s) in the Company's proxy materials, but only if the shareholder (or group) and nominee(s) satisfy the requirements set forth in Section 17 of the Company's bylaws.
-Any shareholder (or group) intending to use these procedures to nominate a candidate for election to the Board for inclusion in the Company's 2024 proxy statement must satisfy the requirements specified in our bylaws, including providing the required notice of proxy access nomination to our corporate Secretary.
+Under the proxy access provisions of our bylaws, a shareholder (or group of no more than 20 shareholders) who has owned 3% or more of the Company's outstanding stock continuously for a minimum of three years may nominate up to the greater of two directors or 20% of the number of directors currently serving on the Board and cause the Company to include those nominee(s) in the Company's proxy materials, but only if the shareholder (or group) and nominee(s) satisfy the requirements set forth in Section 17 of the Company's bylaws.
+Any shareholder (or group) intending to use these procedures to nominate a candidate for election to the Board for inclusion in the Company's 2025 proxy statement must satisfy the requirements specified in our bylaws, including providing the required notice of proxy access nomination to our corporate Secretary.

-With regard to the 2024 annual meeting, the notice must be received no earlier than the close of business on November 5, 2023, and no later than the close of business on December 5, 2023.
+With regard to the 2025 annual meeting, the notice must be received no earlier than the close of business on November 2, 2024, and no later than the close of business on December 2, 2024.
 The notice must include the information specified in our bylaws, including information concerning the nominee and information about the shareholder's ownership of and agreements related to our stock.
-If the 2024 annual meeting is advanced by more than 30 days or delayed by more than 60 days from the anniversary of the Annual Meeting, the notice must be delivered not earlier than the close of business on the 150th day prior to the 2024 annual meeting and not later than the close of business on the later of: (i) the 120th day prior to the 2024 annual meeting; or (ii) the 10th day following the day on which public announcement of the date of the 2024 annual meeting is first made by the Company.
+If the 2025 annual meeting is advanced by more than 30 days or delayed by more than 60 days from the anniversary of the Annual Meeting, the notice must be delivered not earlier than the close of business on the 150th day prior to the 2025 annual meeting and not later than the close of business on the later of: (i) the 120th day prior to the 2025 annual meeting; or (ii) the 10th day following the day on which public announcement of the date of the 2025 annual meeting is first made by the Company.
 See Section 17 of the Company's bylaws for additional information on proxy access.